tstangenberg/clojure-bee/README.md

 Clojure-bee
 ===========

 Clojure-bee is a set of packages turning Emacs into a Clojure development environment.
+It installs and configures the following (configured) Emacs packages:

+* clojure-mode & clojure-test-mode (well, it's about clojure)
+* ace-jum-mode (makes navigating a buffer a swift)
+* nrepl (the famous nrepl)
+* ac-nrepl (auto-complete for clojure)
+* nrepl-inspect (inspecting clojure objects)
+* undo-tree (it's almost like git for your undo/redo history)
+* auto-complete (required by ac-nrepl)
+* eproject (create projects!)

+`clojure-mode`'s jump to test source and back - `clojure-test-for-fn` and `clojure-test-implementation-for-fn` - use a customized version that will look for sources in `maven` like project structure.
+If you don't like this you can use the orginal function that come with `clojure-mode` and `clojure-test-mode` by uncommenting the respective lines in `<clojure-bee-home>/emacs.d/el-get-clojure-recipes.el`.

 Note
 ---------